patricklafrance/wmfnext-shell/README.md

 };
 ```

 👉 Start all the applications and libraries and navigate to the _"Remote1/Page 8"_ page.
-You should see the Rick and Morty characters at the bottom of the page.
+You should see 5 Rick and Morty characters at the bottom of the page.

 ### Develop a module in isolation